lc-eu2cloud/SAP-C01-NOTES/Tech-Fundamentals-Refresher/Network-Starter-Pack/Layers/physical.md

 * it's possible that 2 devices might try to transmit all at once, if this happens, then there will be a collision
   * this corrupts any transmissions on the shared medium; only 1 device, can trasmit, at a time on a shared medium & be readable to everything else
 * Layer 1 has no media access control, no method of controlling which devices can trasmit
-  * using a layer 1 architecture, like in this scenario (4 laptops or 4 network interface cards connected a 4-port hub), collisions are almost guaranteed
+  * using a layer 1 architecture, like in this scenario (4 laptops or 4 network interface cards connected to a 4-port hub), collisions are almost guaranteed
     * the likelihood of collisions increases, the more layer 1 devices present, on the same layer 1 network
+    * Layer 1 is not able to detect, when collisions occur (these network cards are just transmitting via voltage changes, on the shared medium ; it's not digital)
+      * in theory, these network cards can all transmit at the same time